Guide to Hahnenkamm Downhill Ski Race

-With a beautiful private setting surrounded by magnificent mountain views, Mountain Hacienda is one of the most impressive properties in the resort.
-Just 15 minutes from the centre of Kitzbuhel, the chalet provides an incredible 1,100m² of living space for up to 18 guests.
-There is a spacious open plan living area, numerous dining areas and various terraces.
+With a beautiful setting surrounded by magnificent mountain views, The Peaks is one of the most impressive chalets' in the resort.
+Just 7 minutes from the centre of Kitzbuhel, the chalet provides accommodation for up to 12 guests.
+There is a spacious open-plan living area with floor-to-ceiling windows showcasing the magnificent views.

 Experience the Hahnenkaam and stay in one of our luxury chalets in Kitzbühel